vicalloy/django-lb-workflow/docs/install.rst

 Install latest stable version into your python path using pip or easy_install::

     pip install --upgrade django-lb-workflow

+If you want to install ``django-lb-workflow`` with all option requires

+    pip install --upgrade django-lb-workflow[options]

 If you want to install development version (unstable), you can do so doing::